 F.R.Civ.P.
-11. Signing of Pleadings, Motions, and Other
+11. Signing Pleadings, Motions, and Other Papers;

-Papers; Representations to Court; Sanctions
+Representations to the Court; Sanctions

-(NO LOCAL RULE)

 F.R.Civ.P.
-12. Defenses and Objections-When and How Presented-By Pleading or Motion-Motion for Judgment on the Pleadings
+12. Defenses and Objections: When and How Presented; Motion for Judgment on the Pleadings; Consolidating Motions; Waiving Defenses; Pretrial Hearing